Julia Hobsbawm is an award-winning business author and productivity strategist who writes and broadcasts on work’s past present and future.

 Awarded an OBE for Services to Business in 2015, Julia Hobsbawm was launch chair of the Demos Workshift Commission, sat on the European Workforce Institute

-For more information on Julia Hobsbawm’s speaking fees, topics and availability, contact VBQ Speakers founding agent Leo von Bülow-Quirk at email@example.com.
+For more information on Julia Hobsbawm’s speaking topics, availability and fees, contact VBQ Speakers founding agent Leo von Bülow-Quirk at firstname.lastname@example.org.

 JULIA HOBSBAWM: SPEAKER